 According to Stephen Buhner, Lyme researcher and herbalist, an average tick carries over 200 different diseases at any time.

-Fortunately, there are plenty of precautions that you can take to safeguard against Lyme disease.
+Fortunately, there are plenty of precautions you can take to prevent ticks from biting you in the first place.

 Testing for Lyme